Which is the best Wi-Fi extender you can buy?

 BT has abandoned selling conventional Wi-Fi extenders, although you can still buy some of its older models from other shops.
 Instead, it offers either Powerline adapters or the BT Whole Home Wi-Fi.

-To set up the system, you simply download the Whole Home app to your phone then plug one of the nodes into your router and follow the instructions.
+To set up BT Whole Home Wi-Fi, you simply download the Whole Home app to your phone then plug one of the nodes into your router and follow the instructions.
 Repeat this for each of the nodes, and you’re ready to go.
-It’s all automated and incredibly simple.
+It’s fully automated and incredibly simple, while the app gives you a number of access controls for each hub too, should you want to manage connections to each one.

-Then, you place one node next to your router and the remaining two around the house: say, one on each floor in a three-storey home.
+You then place one node next to your router and the remaining two around the house: giving one on each floor, for example, in a three-storey home.
+We’ve placed one hub into a log cabin 10 metres down the garden, and it’s worked admirably, providing steady access where some of the other range extenders struggled.

 The resulting network is incredibly fast – around 300Mbps throughout a large home – and, moreover, you don’t have to deal with numerous different network bands and SSIDs.
 The whole system uses just a single SSID.

-These units won’t reach as far as wired connections, and neither will they improve overall network speed.
+These units won’t reach as far as wired connections, and they don’t improve overall network speed.
 However, if you simply want to ensure that you can get signal on the top floor of your house then, in general, they’re the cheapest and simplest option.

 In addition, be aware that there are different rated speeds for Wi-Fi N and AC, ranging from the basic 300Mbps of N right the way up to routers that claim 1,900Mbps and more.

-Aside from speed, also worth consideration is the number of Ethernet ports on an extender.
+- Aside from speed, it’s also worth considering the number of Ethernet ports on an extender.
 These will enable you to connect wired devices – such as older network-equipped TVs – to it, and potentially help improve overall speed because there will be fewer Wi-Fi signals interfering with each other.